Eliminating forced labour in the cotton industry, Uzbekistan

 Patricia Jurewicz - Director, Responsible Sourcing Network

-Since then, we have continued to work hard to ensure that, together with our suppliers, we are minimizing the chances of Uzbekistan cotton getting into our products.
+We have continued to work hard to ensure that, together with our suppliers, we are minimizing the chances of Uzbekistan cotton getting into our products.
 The cotton supply chain is one of the most complex, convoluted and fragmented supply chains in the world – so this is no easy feat.
-Here is what we have done so far.

 We have updated and launched our new Cotton Sourcing Requirements for all Tesco and F&F suppliers, asking them to sign up as a commitment to our policy.
-This policy not only provides a background on the Uzbekistan labour abuse situation, it also makes clear asks of our suppliers including, communicating to their suppliers and encouraging them to commit in writing, documenting and verifying cotton country of origin, and mapping the supply chain.
+This policy not only provides a background on the Uzbekistan labour abuse situation, but also makes clear requests from our suppliers including to communicate to their suppliers - encouraging them to also commit in writing and verifying cotton country of origin.
 We believe it’s important to work together with our suppliers and colleagues on this, which is why we are mapping our supply chains, training internal colleagues, and raising awareness.

 Worker welfare in general is of paramount importance to Tesco, which is why we also monitor working conditions in factories supplying us wherever they are in the world.
 Within the supply chain, we expect our suppliers to adhere to our labour code of practice, the Ethical Trade Initiative Base Code.

 We know there is still much more to do, and we know we can’t do it on our own - collaboration is crucial to eliminating human rights abuses deep in global supply chains.
 This is why we are committed to working in partnership with our suppliers, and other stakeholders like the Responsible Sourcing Network so that we can make a difference.

 "Eliminating cotton picked with forced labour is a critical step in the responsible sourcing process, and this, as well as eradicating other human rights abuses buried deep in global supply chains, requires concerted and coordinated efforts."